rinatkhaziev/wp-frontend-uploader/readme.txt

 Tested up to: 3.5
 Stable tag: 0.3.1

-This plugin allows your visitors to upload User Generated Content.
+This plugin allows your visitors to upload User Generated Content (media and posts/custom-post-types).

 == Description ==